Vibsterr99/Stack-Overflow-CFT/README.md

-Educational lab materials and analysis notes for a Northeastern University assignment on stack-based memory corruption and mitigation behaviour.
+Analysis notes on stack-based memory corruption and mitigation behaviour.
 Intended for instructor review and defensive research in isolated lab environments only.